Do This First If You Want To Open A Cash Based Practice

 My strategy is to create long-form content available in a library that is evergreen (lives for a long time and is solution focused).
 My customers find my content when they have a problem to solve: baby isn’t crawling — now what?
 They often binge all my videos on a topic and often find me through searching youtube or google.

-I created four free online courses through Teachery.co as bonuses for my Tummy Time and Learning to Roll book, for a way to share more organized youtube videos for subscribers, to convert individuals onto an email list for email marketing, and as a way to promote proactive strategies for families in Boise who are looking for pediatric physical therapy services or have developmental concerns on tummy time, rolling, sitting, crawling, and walking.
+I created four free online courses through Teachery.co as bonuses for my books: Tummy Time and Learning to Roll and Learning to Sit for a way to share more organized youtube videos, to convert individuals onto an email list for email marketing, and as a way to promote proactive strategies for families in Boise who are looking for pediatric physical therapy services or have developmental concerns on tummy time, rolling, sitting, crawling, and walking.

 I use a QR code on my business card to link directly to my online course page (which you can view here) giving families and providers an easy way to share information as well as build trust and promote my expertise in pediatric physical therapy.
 All online courses were created using made for you templates and graphics via picmonkey and canva (happy to share how to do this via the online business consult bonus!).

-Build out paid webinars for Infant Educators including live in services birth-5 years old
+• Build out paid webinars for Infant Educators including recorded in services birth-5 years old

 In Home Pediatric Physical Therapy Near Me